 Ian Dewar (Treasurer) is a San Jose-based consultant for cycling and outdoor companies with a focus on digital strategy, bicycle advocacy, partnership management, event planning and sports marketing.
 He previously served as a consultant to The North Face and as advocacy and partnership manager for Specialized Bicycle Components.

 Cindy Parra has more than 20 years experience as a Project manager for a civil engineering firm, is one of the founding members of Bike Bakersfield and is their current Planning and Policy Director.
-She has several public appointments, including as the Vice Chair of the Golden Empire Transit District, a member of KernCog’s Regional Planning Advisory Committee and the California Bicycle Advisory Committee for CalTrans.
+She has several public appointments, including as the Vice Chair of the Golden Empire Transit District and a member of KernCog’s Regional Planning Advisory Committee.
 Cindy is one of three board members specifically appointed to represent our local partners.

 David Azevedo is an avid cyclist and swimmer who serves as the Senior Program Specialist with the AARP California State Office.
 He also leads several initiatives focused on delivering meaningful social change for older adults and their families, through community-centered advocacy, campaigns, and programs.
 A Pasadena resident and native Californian with roots in the Central Valley and Los Angeles, David has seven years of campaign, project management, political advocacy, and community engagement experience.
 In addition to serving as a member of CalBike’s Board of Directors, David is an appointed member of the City of Pasadena’s Accessibility and Disability Commission as well as a member of the Pasadena Complete Streets Coalition.
 David holds a master’s degree in Public Administration from the University of Southern California and a B.A. from Loyola Marymount University.